kbase/collections/design/core_collection_operations.md

 # Design of core collection operations

-This document decribes an inital design of the core, general data collections operations - e.g. operations that aren't specific to a particular collection.
+This document describes an inital design of the core, general data collections operations - e.g. operations that aren't specific to a particular collection.

 ## Assumptions